 Setting Up A Photography Area

 - A better Camera equals a better photograph – But before you go out and max out your credit card on a high-end Nikon, you need to understand that the phone in your pocket is just as good for online photography.
-Why, because we need to reduce the photo quality so it doesn’t take 30 seconds to load the photograph.
-The photo when it’s done will basically be a low-quality photo in terms of dpi and size.
-These photographs are not for print, and any modern smartphone takes tremendously high-quality photographs.
+Why?
+Because we need to reduce the photo quality so it doesn’t take 30 seconds to load the photograph.
+The photo, when it’s done, will basically be a low-quality photo in terms of dpi and size.
+These photographs are not for print; any modern smartphone takes tremendously high-quality photographs.

 - Use a tripod – There are many types of tripods that can be used, depending on the size and distance you need.
 The key here is to ensure your photos are consistent and the camera is completely still during the shoot.